zbm-dev/zfsbootmenu/testing/TPSReport.md

 - [ ] Adding `zbm.show` to the KCL causes ZBM to always show the main menu.

+- [ ] Adding `rd.vconsole.keymap=fr` causes the ZBM keymap to change when booted in GTK mode.
+This can be verified by dropping to the recovery shell and typing qwerty.

 ## Recovery shell and SSH access

 - [ ] Basic tab completion for some internal functions is available in the recovery